gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 For example, if we recieve an `IRP_MJ_WRITE`, at the point where would ordinarily send a `Shared Directory Write Request` to our client (the browser), we will instead send the Windows machine an RDP `Device I/O Response` with `IoStatus` set to `STATUS_ACCESS_DENIED`.
 Realistically this situation might happen if the user is sharing a directory in read-only mode, opens a file in Notepad, changes it and then tries to save it.

+## UX

+The UX for this feature is discussed in [RFD 0058](https://github.com/gravitational/teleport/blob/master/rfd/0058-desktop-file-transfer.md) and may be expounded upon further in a future RFD.

+## Security

+Security will be discussed in [a future RFD](https://github.com/gravitational/teleport/issues/13406).